 Be sure the size slow cooker you have can accommodate the turkey you purchased.
 While roasting pans for the oven are able to handle birds of all different sizes, with a crockpot you will want to aim to get a turkey around 10 pounds or smaller.
 The one I had for this recipe was 10.3 pounds and was a very tight fit in my 6-quart slow cooker.

 Finally, it’s important that the turkey you serve is the right temperature when you serve it.
+The cook time on this recipe serves as a guide, but you’ll want to double check the temperature before you serve it.
 It should read 180 degrees F in the thigh and 170 degrees F in the breast.

 Need some sides to go with this slow cooker turkey recipe?
 Be sure to also check out Easy, Kid Friendly Thanksgiving Side Dishes for Toddlers too!

-How to Cook a Turkey in a Crockpot
+How to Cook a Whole Turkey in a Crockpot

 For an 8-10 pound turkey, you’ll want to let it cook on high for 3-4 hours or on low for 6-8.
 Cooking times vary on the slow cooker used and size of the turkey.
 The best way to know if your turkey is cooked and safe to serve is to use a meat thermometer.
 Be sure it’s reached an internal temperature of 170 degrees F in the thickest part of the breast and 180 degrees F in the thigh.

 One of the best part of cooking a turkey in a slow cooker is that it won’t dry out as easily as it can when oven roasting if you accidentally cook it a little too long.
 Also, keep in mind that when you cook a turkey in a crockpot, the skin won’t crisp up, which can be unappetizing.
-You can either remove the skin from the turkey after it’s fully cooked, or pop it under the broiler to crisp up the skin.
+You can either remove the skin from the turkey after it’s fully cooked, or pop it under the broiler for a crispy skin.

 You can either remove the inner stoneware section of the crockpot from the metal heating element and put that in the oven, or remove the turkey from the crockpot entirely and place in a casserole dish for this part.